Ian2731/UFO-Sighting-Javascript-Table/README.md

-Using Javascript and DOM manipulation to create a dynamic table
+Using Javascript and DOM manipulation to create a dynamic table that